ZakariaDjebbes/egrep_cpy/README.md

     > source build.sh

+    This will generate the binary under the out folder.

 4. You should see the output for the regex "Sargon" on the text babylon.
     You should now also be able to use the egrep command in your terminal.
 Obviously all previous flags still work here.